 Whether you have a driven kidpreneur who needs a loan to start a business, a big spender who could use help with budgeting, or a college-bound teen who’s saving up, FamZoo is the versatile tool that can help your children master money matters.

-And as your children grow, this same app can take you from playing pretend bank to achieving your family’s long-term financial goals.
+As your children grow, this same app can take you from playing pretend bank to achieving your family’s long-term financial goals.

 Overall, I think it’s a good experience, but I ultimately did not select it for my picks of the best kids’ debit cards of the year.